Danielle-Morris-1/Controls-and-Compliance-Checklist/README.md

-#   Controls and Compliance Checklist - Botium Toys
+#   Controls and Compliance Checklist

-## Scope and Goals:
+## Scenario:

+*This scenario is based on a fictional company:*

+Botium Toys, a growing U.S. toy company with expanding online sales both domestically and internationally, faces increasing pressure on its IT department.
+To address compliance concerns (online payments, EU regulations) and secure its infrastructure against growing risks, the IT Manager has initiated an internal audit based on the NIST CSF.
+The audit aims to identify and mitigate vulnerabilities to critical assets and understand potential risks and fines.

+### Task
-**Scope:** For fictitious Botium Toys, this project focuses on implementing missing critical security controls and addressing non-compliant areas identified in their [Scope, Goals, and Risk Assessment Report](https://docs.google.com/document/d/161ZO0O4TM9Kef5BMtyahWzCd67Qxe7mPEWk2Yj0GT-g/edit?usp=sharing).
+This activity focuses on implementing missing critical security controls and addressing non-compliant areas identified in their [Scope, Goals, and Risk Assessment Report](https://docs.google.com/document/d/161ZO0O4TM9Kef5BMtyahWzCd67Qxe7mPEWk2Yj0GT-g/edit?usp=sharing).

 Compliance efforts will target: